8 Auspicious Symbols of Tibetan Buddhism

 - by Eric

-If you would visit Tibet, you would definitely learn much about its culture and traditions.
+If you travel to Tibet, you would definitely learn much about its culture and traditions.
 You would also get to visit some of its outstanding monasteries and religious shrines.
-If you try to walk inside these famous Buddhist shrines, you would notice various artistic representations.
-The most famous of these aesthetic symbols of Buddhism are the 8 Auspicious Symbols of Buddhism.
-But what is the significance of these 8 auspicious symbols of Buddhism?
+If you try to walk inside these famous Buddhist shrines, you could notice various artistic representations.
+The most famous of these aesthetic symbols are the 8 Auspicious Symbols of Buddhism.
+But what is the significance of these Tibetan symbols?

-The Origin of the 8 Auspicious Symbols of Tibetan Buddhism
+The Origin of the 8 Tibetan Buddhist Symbols

 What Do the 8 Auspicious Symbols of Tibetan Buddhism Imply?

+These 8 symbols of Buddhism often serve as the focal points of meditation and contemplation.
 Westerners may not understand the implications of these symbols.
-But for those who are believers, these symbols have something to do with future success, spiritual victories, and favorable happenings in the future.
+But for those believers, these symbols have something to do with future success, spiritual victories, and favorable happenings in the future.
 So, if you want a better future or if you want to grow deeper in your spirituality, it will be good to make these symbols your focus in your medication and contemplation.
-Here are the 8 auspicious symbols of Tibetan Buddhism:
+Here are the 8 auspicious symbols of Tibetan Buddhism and their meanings:

 In a way, the Lotus Flower in Buddhism signifies purity and renunciation.
 It is the epitome of how a person can attain full spiritual blossoming through trials and difficulties.
 It also signifies a complete break from the cyclic existence or karma that usually besets a person.
 In many Buddhist temples and altars in Tibet, you will often see the image of the Buddha seated over a blossoming lotus flower.

-In Tibetan Buddhism, the sea is usually associated with the world of sufferings and trials.
-This world of sufferings is called the "cycle of samsara."
-The symbol of these two Golden Fish, therefore, represents the contentment and courage to swim across the ocean of sufferings without tiring and drowning, and free of fear and anxiety.
+In Tibetan Buddhism, the sea is usually associated with the world of suffering and trials.
+This world of suffering is called the "cycle of samsara."
+The symbol of these two Golden Fish represents the contentment and courage to swim across the ocean of sufferings without tiring and drowning, and free of fear and anxiety.
 Artists usually depict these two fish as two carp fish because the carp is an elegant fish owing to its great shape, size, and longevity.

 The Parasol is indicative of royal dignity.
 It also symbolizes protection from the sun's heat.
 In a way, it symbolizes protection from sufferings.
-The parasol is usually ornate!
+The parasol is usually ornate.
 It is depicted with a dome that represents wisdom.
 It also comes with a skirt around the dome that represents compassion.
-More often, the dome is shaped octagonally to represent the Eightfold Path.
+More often, the dome is shaped octagonally to represent the Eightfold Path of Buddhist practices.
 In some instances, it is shaped like a square.
 As a square, it represents the 4 directional quarters.

 Over the domed frame of the parasol stretches yellow or white silk.
 A pleated silk frieze usually hangs from its circular rim.
 The silk frieze has multi-colored valances and silk pendants.
 The lower circular rim of the parasol is marked by a golden crest-bar.
 Moreover, its silk frieze may be bedecked with yak-tail pendants and peacock feathers.